zulfikriyahya/zulfikriyahya/readme.md

 <div align="center">

 ```
 ╔═══════════════════════════════════════════════════════════════╗
 ║  IT TECHNICIAN | FULL-STACK DEVELOPER | SYSTEM ADMINISTRATOR ║
 ║           Passionate About Technology & Education             ║
 ║                    Debian Enthusiast | Tech Innovator         ║
 ╚═══════════════════════════════════════════════════════════════╝
 ```

 </div>

 I'm **Yahya Zulfikri**, a multi-disciplinary technology professional with expertise spanning from embedded systems and IoT to cloud-native architectures.
 With a proven track record of designing and implementing innovative solutions, I combine technical excellence with a passion for education and knowledge sharing.

 **My Approach:**

-- 🎯 **Problem-First Mindset** – Understand challenges before crafting solutions
+- 🎯 **Problem-First Mindset** - Understanding challenges before crafting solutions
-- 💡 **Innovation-Driven** – Leverage emerging technologies for competitive advantage
+- 💡 **Innovation-Driven** - Leveraging emerging technologies for competitive advantage
-- 📚 **Continuous Excellence** – Committed to learning, improving, and evolving
+- 📚 **Continuous Excellence** - Committed to learning, improving, and evolving
-- 🤝 **Collaborative Spirit** – Believe in teamwork and mentorship
+- 🤝 **Collaborative Spirit** - Believing in the power of teamwork and mentorship
-- 🔐 **Quality Obsessed** – Every line of code follows clean code principles
+- 🔐 **Quality Obsessed** - Every line of code follows clean code principles

 **Current Focus Areas:**